dotnetthailand/dotnetthailand.github.io/content/web-frameworks/nopcommerce/docker-compose-for-nopcommerce.md

 ```

-- We use `init-db.sql` to store all SQL statements that will be exected after a SQL server instance is ready.
+- We use `init-db.sql` to store all SQL statements that will be executed after a SQL server instance is ready.
 - Example content of init-db.sql:
 ```sql
 -- init-db.sql